 What are my goals for this relationship?

-With which type of personality do I work best?
+Which type of personality do I work best with?

 Do they have experience serving clients in my industry and field?

-During your initial interview don’t be afraid to ask very specific questions about their experience and knowledge of your particular industry and needs.
-Someone comfortable with their breadth of knowledge will not be afraid to let you know they need to look into something further if they don’t have an immediate answer, or in the alternative, you will get an insight into exactly why this is the best person for your needs based on their answers.
+During your initial interview, don’t be afraid to ask very specific questions about their experience and knowledge of your particular industry and needs.
+Someone comfortable with their breadth of knowledge will not be afraid to let you know they need to look into something further if they don’t have an immediate answer, or alternatively, you will get an insight into exactly why this is the best person for your needs based on their answers.
 Also, don’t hesitate to ask for specific examples of work they have done similar to what you are seeking.
-Questions such as have you drafted similar contracts, do you have any other current clients that offer services such as mine, what do you like most about serving similarly focused small businesses, can help drive the interview and provide you with the information you need to determine if this is a good fit.
+Questions such as “have you drafted similar contracts”, “do you have any other current clients that offer services such as mine”, and “what do you like most about serving similarly focused small businesses” can help drive the interview and provide you with the information you need to determine if this is a good fit.

 What is my budget?

 Also, try to familiarize yourself with industry standards.
-This doesn’t have to be done through multiple interviews but can often time be ascertained via a phone call or websites.
-Once you have a group of candidates then you can more closely compare their qualifications and cost.
+This doesn’t have to be done through multiple interviews but can oftentimes be ascertained via a phone call or visiting websites.
+Once you have a group of candidates, then you can more closely compare their qualifications and cost.

 WANT TO SHARE THIS POST OR SAVE IT FOR LATER?
 Pin this image!